o/gaia/README.md

 #Gaia

-Gaia is an open-source restful application for collecting and aggregating event metrics in timeseries manner.
+Gaia is an open-source RESTful application for collecting and aggregating event metrics in timeseries manner.
 It shares same philosophy with [Simmetrica](https://github.com/simmetrica), but built for concurrency and scalability.
 Uses [Dropwizard](http://dropwizard.io) and [Redis](http://redis.io) under the hood.

 ###Prerequisites